Wrinkle Paint Bedside Table Lamp

 Other versions: This wrinkle paint bedside table lamp exists in several colours.
 It is a small lamp.
 It can be used as a desk or table lamp, but it was probably meant for use as a bedside table lamp.

-The parts used for this lamp are typical Cosack Leuchten.
-The BJB socket is often used for other lamps by this company.
+The parts used for this lamp are typical German.
+The BJB socket is often used for lamps made by Cosack.
 Often in combination with VLM Components switches.
+But a lamp with the same base appears in a 1962 catalogue of Neckermann.
+Neckermann sold lamps from many companies.
+At that time the company was only a mail order company.
+You can find this lamp over here.

-Do you have a catalogue picture or an idea about this lamp?
-Please use the contact form to maken this website more complete.
+Do you have a catalogue picture or an idea about the maker of this lamp?
+Please let us know through the contact form and help improve the websites exactitude.

 After the Second World War Cosack pursued a modern direction.
 A best seller were copper lighting for restaurants.
 The company was declared bankrupt in 1984.